Reenakoudi/CV/README.md

 ## Skills

+#### Fast and a constant learner

+I have a never ending curiosity to learn new things and technologies.
+Whilst at Makers, 12 weeks of intense bootcamp I've managed to rapidly learn and implement projects using new technologies and testing frameworks.
+In our final project to build an iOS app based on Augmented Reality, I went on to pick up an entirely new language called Swift and a tool called Xcode in a span of two weeks of time.

 #### Analysis

-I have worked on analyzing data generated from execution of automated scripts to understand the particular behaviour of an application.
+As a software tester, I have worked on analyzing data generated from execution of automated scripts to understand the particular behaviour of an application.
 Ability to analyze the given business situation and judge all the possible scenarios.
+At Makers, I've learnt how to implement this skill into coding, breaking the problem down in small pieces using tools like flow charts, diagrams and domain models making a representation of the problem and the systematic approach.

 #### Communication